RaphBourgeois/alicia-website/README.md

 You will need to install git lfs by following the steps on this page, this is how netlify is going to host your pictures/audio/videos

 Before you use Cloudinary, you can directly transform and re-scale images by using the [Nellify LFS Transform Images](https://docs.netlify.com/large-media/transform-images/) functionality

+For audio files, just use the [<audio></audio>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) HTML5 tag, its supported by all browsers